 Social engineering attacks exploit misplaced trust, not stupidity.
 If someone fools you or your staff, it’s because they’re good at manipulation, not because you or your staff are stupid.
 Your corporate culture needs to reflect that fact.

-We’re all potential victims, and as social engineering campaigns get more and more sophisticated, the risk is only going to increase.
+We’re all potential victims, and as social engineering campaigns get increasingly sophisticated, the risk is only going to increase.

-It’s essential that your staff are aware of their security responsibilities and report potential phishing attacks as soon as possible, not think they shouldn’t say anything because they might get in trouble.
+It’s essential that your staff are aware of their security responsibilities and report potential phishing attacks rather than think that saying something will get them in trouble.
 This will save you valuable time when responding to an incident.